College of Liberal Arts & Social Sciences > Academics > History > Student Resources > Advising FAQ > Foreign Language and Study Abroad

 Note: Please see the Department of Modern Languages' guide to placement tests here.

 Please see the Modern Language Department’s guide for taking placement tests here.
-If you are seeking to test in a language not regularly taught at DePaul, the Modern Languages Department offers some accommodations through other universities.
+If you are seeking to test in a language not regularly taught at DePaul, please see this information provided by the Modern Languages Department about testing for some accommodations: Modern Language Proficiency.

 Be aware that all languages are taught in sequence with the quarters, with 101/201 sections available in the Autumn Quarter, 102/202 in the Winter, and 103/203 in the Spring.
 It is thus important to plan carefully.

 Even if you are comfortable speaking in a foreign language, you still need to have your language skills assessed.
 Heritage speakers of Spanish should take the “Heritage Spanish” examination, intended to assess students with a more in-depth knowledge of Spanish, either as a native speaker or as a result of using the language in everyday life.
-For all other languages, please see the Modern Languages Department for information about alternative forms of assessment.
+For all other languages, please see this website.

 If you plan carefully, studying abroad should not prevent a student from graduating in four years.
 But it is advisable to begin researching programs early in order to make the best decisions.
 See the Study Abroad website at http://studyabroad.depaul.edu/.